Total Ankle Replacement

 Reno Orthopedic Center’s Total Ankle Replacement Program

-The Total Ankle Replacement program at The Center was established in 2010 under the leadership of Dr. Lundeen.
+The Total Ankle Replacement program at The ROC Foot and Ankle Center was established in 2010.
 The program requires advanced surgical training in the use of the Scandinavian Total Ankle Replacement (STAR®) device, which is the implant of choice for The Center’s program.
 Used initially in Europe and approved in the US in 2009, the STAR® device has over 30 years of proven reliability in treating patients with severe ankle arthritis.
 Research shows a 92% survivorship (prosthesis life) at 10 years.
 Its technical design as a “mobile bearing” device gives it the distinction of most closely matching the natural design and movement of the ankle joint.
-As of October 2014, the STAR® device is the only such (mobile bearing) ankle implant approved by the US Food and Drug Administration (FDA).